DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Being seen off by happy Rinne, he steps outside of <span title="His hotel room">room</span>.
 And then, before his eyes appears Ashlan with whom they parted ways just recently.

-"Kay?
+"Kai?
 You look much more tired."

 "...No time to rest."

-Giving such response with shrug, Kay hit pathway's wall.
+Giving such response with shrug, Kai hit pathway's wall.

 -------------------------------------------------------------------------------